netgroup-polito/frog4-sdn-do/README.md

-# FROG4 OpenFlow Domain Orchestrator
+# FROG4 SDN Domain Orchestrator

-This orchestrator supervises an OpenFlow domain - constituited only by several switches - and provides traffic steering capabilities between its endpoints.
+This orchestrator supervises an SDN based domain (e.g., OpenFlow devices managed by an ONOS Controller) - constituited only by several switches - and provides traffic steering capabilities between its endpoints.
+It always affors the possibility to insert simple NFs (such as a NAT) on the flow path (the proper bundle shuld be installed on the SDN Controller)

 ## Traffic Steering

-This domain expects to receive endpoint-to-endpoint flowules only, and these flowrules must be compliant with OpenFlow1.0.
+This domain expects to receive endpoint-to-endpoint flowules must be compliant with OpenFlow1.0.

-Every flowrule must have one entry endpoint and only one output endpoint (multiple output not supported!);
+Every flowrule must have one entry endpoint and only one output endpoint (multiple output are not supported!);
 a flowrule is instantiated into every switch belonging the path between the two endpoints.

-Every flow is distinguished by a vlan id, in order to avoid ambiguities, duplicities, and other similar troubles into the involved switches.
+Every flow is internally distinguished by a vlan id, in order to avoid ambiguities, duplicities, and other similar troubles into the involved switches.